 President of Liberland Keynotes in Vienna and London

 As part of his continued international work, President of Liberland, Vit Jedlicka, presented recently in both Vienna and London.
 Opening his talks he asked the audience “who has thought about founding a country?”
-In both cases, the audience responded with humour and some awe.
-And in London about six hands went up.
-Vit had hit upon a nerve which may or may not have been promoted by Brexit.
+In both cases, the audience responded with humor and some awe.
+And in London, about six hands went up.
+Vit had hit upon a nerve that may or may not have been promoted by Brexit.

 Liberland, officially the Free Republic of Liberland, is the latest in a series of emerging micronations and is an uninhabited parcel of disputed land on the western bank of the Danube between Croatia and Serbia.

 This area remained unclaimed since the dissolution of the Socialist Federal Republic of Yugoslavia in 1991.
 In fact, for many decades, it has been uninhabited and no claim was ever made to this piece of land.
 It was, therefore, Terra Nullius – a no man’s land – until Vít Jedlička and his partner Jana Markovicova proclaimed it as the Free Republic of Liberland on April 13, 2015.
 The total area is approximately 7 km² and is now the third-smallest sovereign state, after the Vatican and Monaco.